stephenogunsola2-ui/Multi-Site-Enterprise-Network-Cisco-Packet-Tracer/README.md

 # Multi-Site-Enterprise-Network-Cisco-Packet-Tracer
 A multi-site enterprise network built in Cisco Packet Tracer, implementing VLANs, DHCP, inter-VLAN routing, OSPF, WAN connectivity, and end-to-end network troubleshooting.
+The objective of this project is to design, configure, and troubleshoot a multi-site enterprise network using Cisco Packet Tracer.
+The network consists of a Headquarters (HQ) and Branch office connected through a routed WAN, with VLANs, DHCP, inter-VLAN routing, and OSPF implemented to provide structured network segmentation and communication between sites.
+The project also focuses on verifying connectivity, analyzing routing information, and troubleshooting issues to ensure reliable end-to-end communication between HQ and Branch networks.